Lane Thomas Player Props: Nationals vs. Brewers

 Lane Thomas At The Plate

-- Thomas leads Washington with 121 hits and an OBP of .334, plus a team-best slugging percentage of .473.
+- Thomas leads Washington in slugging percentage (.468) and total hits (121) this season.

-- Among the qualified hitters in MLB, his batting average ranks 15th, his on-base percentage ranks 62nd, and he is 40th in the league in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks 17th, his on-base percentage ranks 73rd, and he is 43rd in the league in slugging.

-- In 76.4% of his 106 games this season, Thomas has picked up at least one hit.
-He's also had 33 multi-hit games.

-- Thomas has had an RBI in 41 games this year (38.7%), including 13 multi-RBI outings (12.3%).
-He has also driven home three or more of his team's runs in three contests.
+- Thomas has driven home a run in 41 games this year (38.3%), including more than one RBI in 12.1% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.